+Education.
 Our results showed several problems that could be associated with a lack of user knowledge.
-First, Type A and AB people mistakenly place great reliance on the information in the content area and the brand, which can be easily mimicked by phisers.
-Second, Type A (rarely) and Type AB (only sometimes) attend to the address bar, likely because they do not know of its primary importance.
+First, Type A and AB people mistakenly place great reliance on the information in the content area and the brand, which can be easily mimicked by phishers.
+Second, Type A (rarely) and Type AB (only sometimes) attend to the address bar, likely because they do not know of its importance.
 Third, even if they do look there, almost all participants - even Type B - frequently miss the spoofed domain name, likely because they are unaware of the common obfuscation methods used.
 Alternately, they use information in the URL to form their judgement that is simply not relevant.

-Education can help.
-People need to know that they cannot rely on the content area, that they should scrutize the domain name, and that they should be aware of common phishing methods.
+Education would likely help [10].
+People need to know that they cannot rely on the content area, that they should scrutinize the domain name, and that they should be aware of common phishing methods.
 As one person said: "highlighting the domain name is fine for people who normally look at the URL, but we need to reach the general population... more knowledge would help."
-The challenge is to find effective ways to train users without getting in the way of their primary task.
+The challenge is to find effective ways to train (likely unmotivated) users without getting in the way of their primary task [10].